1912 Brisbane general strike: General Strike

 The Brisbane Tramways were owned by the Brisbane Tramway Company, a mainly local owned company, linked with the former Metropolitan Tramway and Investment Company horse tramway company and the Melbourne Tramway and Omnibus Company but operated it as an English Company as the main investors - in Melbourne and Brisbane as well as England and Scotland - owned tramways on all continents, however, there were a number of inter-related companies all with Brisbane Tramways in the title.
 The equipment for the tramway was supplied by the General Electric Company of the USA.
 Joseph Stillman Badger came out with the equipment to Brisbane in 1896 to install and set up the tramways.
 The Company asked him to stay on as General Manager, a proposal which he accepted, becoming managing director of the Company eventually.
 The men wanted the right to wear the union badge.
 Two organisers, reportedly IWW, went to all the tramways in Australia to try to organise a simultaneous strike over the issue.
 Badger refused to negotiate with the union over the issue.
-He also refused to go into negotiations with the Queensland Council of Unions Queensland peak union body, then known as the Australian Labour Federation.
+He also refused to go into negotiations with the Queensland Council of Unions (Queensland's peak union body), then known as the Australian Labour Federation.
 After this rebuff, a meeting of delegates from forty-three Brisbane based Trade Unions formed the Combined Unions Committee and appointed a General Strike Committee.
 The trade unionists of Brisbane went out on a general strike on 30 January 1912, not just for the right to wear a badge but for the basic right to join a union.
 The tramway men in Broken Hill were the only ones outside of Queensland to go out on strike over the issue.
 The other systems tramway men had little sympathy with the cause as it had already been listed for hearing before the Arbitration Tribunal.

 Within a few days, the Strike Committee became an alternative government.
 No work could be done in Brisbane without a special permit from the Strike Committee.
 The committee organised 500 vigilance officers to keep order among strikers and set up its own Ambulance Brigade.
 Government departments and private employers needed the Strike Committee's permission to carry out any work.
 The Strike Committee issued strike coupons that were honoured by various firms.
 Red ribbons were generally worn as a mark of solidarity, not only by people but also on pet dogs and horses pulling carts.
 This spread even to school children where either blue or red ribbons were worn depending on one's side.
 Playground brawls were common.
 Daily processions and public rallies were held to keep strikers occupied.